reisaraujo-miguel/Projeto-Web/README.md

 - In a particular page, admins can add/consult/modify/delete products and other admins.

-- Each product has an ID, name, price, collection of photos, description, quantity in stock.
-On each product page, besides the basic information about the product, users can see its rating and a recommendation for similar products.
+- Each product has an ID, name, price, photo, description, quantity in stock.
+On each product page, besides the basic information about the product, users can see a recommendation for similar products.

-- Users can search for products on the search bar.
+-Admins can search for users/products/admins on the Admin Page and perform CRUD operations on them.

 Project links:
 - [Navigation Diagram](https://www.figma.com/file/Ej3MasBHEqIFoIAPgwUoGm/Flow-Chart?type=whiteboard&node-id=0%3A1&t=dFfiR6KRf2D6Pcug-1)